 To this end they tackled with a merry abandon, bumped hard, and bounced into the struggling packs in a rumbustious way.
 This plan succeeded in the first half.
-Geelong unquestionable was swung off balance.
+Geelong unquestionably was swung off balance.

 Its forwards, harassed by close-playing backs, had to kick in a hurry.
 Its big men were met solidly in all parts of the field.
-Its defence gave ground before massed frontal assaults, carried forward in short-passing bursts and speeded up by flawless and telling handballs.
+Its defence gave ground before massed frontal assaults, carried forward in short-passing bursts and speeded up by flawless and telling handball.

 Collingwood dictated the trend of the game in the second quarter, and ran to 5-6 to Geelong’s 3-9 at half time.

 Geelong’s forward work had lost its former polish and precision, and it managed only 1-7 for the term.
 Hasty shots, mostly from the flanks, yielded a string of five behinds in a row.

 Geelong’s stopgap full forward Russell Renfrey, who kicked three behinds, made little impression on the Collingwood defence, and the side relied on the wide sweeps from centreman Leo Turner to the flankers Bob Davis and Noel Rayson.

 Collingwood staked everything on the frontal drive, and might have increased its half-time lead but for the cool, unhurried work of Bernie Smith.

 Smith was the personification of audacity, clearing his goal and launching thrusts from the last line of defence.